-This studio is run as an intensive studio with 2 full days of contact hours throughout 7 weeks.
+This studio is run as an intensive studio with 1 day a week throughout 9 weeks.
 The students will be immersed in the community; having an opportunity to take all lessons at the Community Hub allowing the students to experience the area in depth.
 The studio is open to all built environment disciplines with assessment strategies adapted to allow skill development and evaluation based on their future role as placemakers.

 Students will work collaboratively in small groups to plan, design and implement strategies for community engagement.
 Then, their designs will reflect and respond to the community perceptions gathered during this engagement.
 Each group will be expected to manage their budget, safety and policies of the Newport area.

 The studio created an opportunity for students to adopt placemaking strategies for meaningful community engagement.
 Exposing students to a real world project and local community, students had to find authentic community engagement design ideas to implement.
 They explored the challenges of designing spaces that include the needs of all community members.
 Students were encouraged to adopt the role of facilitator rather than designer.

 |Micro-installations||Ephemeral art installations and behavioral observations||Oct 16th||site analysis|